 Academic updates.
-Spend some time talking about coursework and school projects, and make connections to future courses of study.
-You can even drop in related courses you’d like to take from the college/university you are writing to, like those you’d include in a Why School essay if you did not submit an essay of this type when you applied.
+Spend some time talking about coursework and school projects and connect to future courses of study.
+You can even drop in related classes you’d like to take from the college/university you are writing to, like those you’d include in a Why School essay if you did not submit an essay of this type when you applied.

 2. Send your waitlist letter to your regional rep.

 Ask them if they have any advice for you as a waitlisted candidate.
-Keep this line of communication open; do not email them every week, but stay in touch to continue to demonstrate interest.
+Keep this line of communication open; do not email them every week, but stay in touch to demonstrate interest.

 3. Ask your guidance counselor for help.

 Ask your counselor to call the admissions office and advocate for you and provide any additional information they may have that will support your candidacy.
 Ask them to back up what they say on the phone in an email, too, if they have time and are willing.